wikthewiz/windows_keylogger/README.md

 windows_keylogger
 =================

-This is  windows key logger using blow fish to save key-strokes.
-This is only for academic use, to test different virus protection.
+This is a windows key logger using blow fish to save key-strokes written sometime during 2009 and intended only for academic use, to test different virus protection.

+(Moved from HG)

 How it is done
 ==============